TykTechnologies/tyk-gateway-docker/README.md

         "error": "Authorization field missing"
     }

-Then Tyk is running, use our REST API to create some tokens and add some APIs!
+Then Tyk is running, use our Gateway REST API to create some tokens and add some APIs!

 Rich plugins
 ----------